zentity-io/zentity-io.github.io/docs/basic-usage/scoping-resolution.md

 ## <a name="create-entity-model"></a>2.
 Create the entity model

 Let's use the [Models API](/docs/rest-apis/models-api) to create the entity model below.
-We'll review each part of the model in depth.
+This is the same model used in the prior tutorial on [cross index resolution](/docs/basic-usage/cross-index-resolution).
+This tutorial will show how to omit some of the resolvers and indices during a resolution job.

 ```javascript
 PUT _zentity/models/zentity-tutorial-person